How the summer camp experience has changed (or hasn’t).

 So what is camp like today for young Gen Edgers?

-One of the biggest differences is simply the amount of choices these Gen Edgers have.
+One of the biggest differences is simply the number of choices they have.
 For many of us, our camping choices were somewhat limited.
-I didn’t ride horses so horse camp seemed like a stretch.
-I’m not an athlete so basketball camp was off the table.
-I settled on a more universal camping experience: arts and crafts, swimming, tennis, staying up all night talking about what counselors we thought were cute (my personal favorite activity).
+I didn’t ride horses, so horse camp seemed like a stretch.
+I’m not an athlete, so basketball camp was off the table.
+I settled on a more universal camping experience: arts and crafts, swimming, tennis, and staying up all night talking about what counselors we thought were cute (my personal favorite activity).

-For these Gen Edgers and their parents, choosing a camp is a different experience.
-The camping industry has boomed into a 2 billion dollar industry with some parents paying as much as $5,000 a week!
-Any specialty you can think of…there’s a camp for that.
+For Gen Edge and their parents, choosing a camp is a different experience.
+The camping industry has boomed into a two billion dollar industry with some parents paying as much as $5,000 a week!
+Any specialty you can think of… there’s a camp for that.

 Whale camp?
 But of course, check.